 Host a JSON file as a link.

 Drop your .json and get a clean URL.
-The recipient explores it as a collapsible tree rather than a wall of braces.
+The link opens as a collapsible tree in the browser, and the raw file is one click away.

 Key points